US Standard Volume

 Here we have 2/3 cup (two-thirds of a cup) of milk, or about 5 fluid ounces

-By the way ... you can measure volume using special Measuring Cups ... !
+By the way ... we can measure volume using special Measuring Cups ... !

 A pint is equal to 2 cups (example: a large glass of milk!)